 - Butter: To make this recipe vegan substitute unsalted butter with vegan butter.

 - Lemon Juice: I recommend using fresh lemon juice but bottled also works.
-You'll need about ½ to 1 tsp according to taste.
+You'll need about ½ to 1 teaspoon according to taste.

 - Cinnamon (optional)